Discussion in 'Directory' started by Peter T Davis, Sep 27, 2014.

 Log in or Sign up to hide this ad.

-Founded in 1971 by the late R. W. "Bill" Bradford, Liberty Coin Service of Lansing, Michigan, has been owned since 1982 by Patrick A. Heller, a member of the Professional Numismatists Guild, as well as the ANA (of course), the Michigan State Numismatic Society, and many other organizations.
+Liberty Coin Service of Lansing, Michigan, has been owned since 1982 by Patrick A. Heller, a member of the Professional Numismatists Guild, as well as the ANA (of course), the Michigan State Numismatic Society, and many other organizations.
 Liberty Coin Service has 19 people on staff today.

 My first dealing was with Bill Bradford, sitting on the curb in front of the First State Bank of East Lansing before he opened the retail site.
 I bought a UK Sovereign.
 Bill always admired H. L. Mencken; and after making his money in the inflationary precious metals run-up of the 70s, he sold the shop, moved to Port Townsend, Washington, and opened Liberty magazine.